jordan-begian/learnin-notebook/NoteBook/Notes/TypeScript/TypeScriptForJavaCsharpProgrammers.md

 **TypeScript** types are a **set of values** that share something in common.
 This allows a value to belong to **many** sets at the same time.

-Looking and utilizing types as sets allows for a easier approach to handling a value that could fall under being a `string` or `int`.
+Looking and utilizing types as sets allows for an easier approach to handling a value that could fall under being a `string` or `int`.
 With TypeScript it belongs to the union of those sets: `string | number`.

 TypeScript out of the box has a number of tools to work with types in a set-theoretic way.

 ### Erased Structural Types

-TypeScript's type syste is structural, not nominal.
+TypeScript's type system is structural, not nominal.

 In the example below `obj` is passed into function `logPoint()` and `logName()` which both accept different types, but the same `obj` value is provided.